 The new generation refinery planning systems must therefore address the following requirements

 Princeps’ refinery planning solution: PrincepsLP

-In addition to these traditional capabilities, the most distinctive characteristics of Princeps’ refinery planning system are:
+In addition to these capabilities, the most distinctive characteristics of Princeps’ refinery planning system are:

-Ultimately, both Princeps’ refinery planning and refinery scheduling solutions will be incorporated within the same framework (the current flowers framework) in order to:
+In the upcoming version, both Princeps’ planning and scheduling solutions will be tightly integrated within the current flowers framework in order to:

 Extremely simplified model building rules

 which make the system very easy to learn by a new user (less than 1 day is needed)

 which makes almost any data structure acceptable as long as a data item can be retrieved without ambiguity

 which considerably simplifies alternative scenarios definition, execution and reporting.
 With its novel capabilities allowing virtually limitless combinations of parametric loops, the generation of hundreds of scenarios is just a few clicks away.